 Some myths, about sharks, that you have heard may be dispelled by checking out Australian Geographic.

-With the necessary training and experience, the limit for recreational scuba diving is 40 metres.
-Beginning scuba divers stay shallower than about 18 metres unless you are a Junior Scuba Diver then it is 12 metres.
+With the necessary training and experience, the limit for recreational scuba diving is 130 feet.
+Beginning scuba divers stay shallower than about 60 feet unless you are a Junior Scuba Diver then it is 40 feet.
 Although these are the limits, some of the most popular diving is no deeper than 12 metres/40 feet where the water's warmer and the colors are brighter.

 That's not likely because you have a gauge that tells you how much air you have at all times.
 This way, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
 There are also other options you'll learn in your PADI Open Water course with NORTH AMERICAN DIVERS.